Joey Votto Player Props: Reds vs. Cubs

-The Cincinnati Reds and Joey Votto (.297 slugging percentage over his past 10 games, including one homer), battle starting pitcher Drew Smyly and the Chicago Cubs at Wrigley Field, Wednesday at 8:05 PM ET.
+On Thursday, Joey Votto (.237 batting average in his past 10 games, with a double, three home runs, two walks and eight RBI) and the Cincinnati Reds face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 8:05 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his last game against the Cubs.
+In his last game, he hit two homers in his previous game (going 2-for-4) against the Cubs.

 Joey Votto Game Info & Props vs. the Cubs